nuxeo/generator-nuxeo-meta/README.md

 ```

 #### Using `type` Field
 The `type` field is useful when you are in a `multi-module` archetype.
-As the main module is a `pom`; you can chose in which submodule you'd like to generate stuff.
+As the main module is a `pom`; you can chose in which submodule you'd like to force the generation.
+If you do not use the `type` field, user can set it using the `--type` option on the generator.
 The default value is `core`.
 The submodule is automatically added to the parent `pom.xml` file if needed.

 ```
 module.exports = {